Skip to content

 • Query all infrastructure objects

-• Filter out hosts with provider 'cloud-a'
+• Filter hosts where provider is 'cloud-a'

 • Return hostname list: ['host-01', 'host-02', 'host-03']